Prachi-Agr/Diner-Dash-Workshop/README.md

 A sample submission can be found [here](https://github.com/AISG-Technology-Team/Diner-Dash-Workshop/tree/master/sample_submission).

 ### Submission platform
-Each group should have been given **one** link for submission and viewing of the leaderboard.
-Please keep this link private and do not share it with other groups.
+Each participant should have been given a link via email for submission and viewing of the leaderboard.
+Please keep this link private and do not share it with others.
 If you face any difficulty in using the link, please contact [Linxu](mailto:linxu@aisingapore.org).

 ### Leaderboard
 Only the algorithm with the highest rewards from each submission would be considered for the leaderboard.
 For example, if a submission has 2 algos randomAgent & PPO with an average reward of 500 and 600 respectively, only PPO, 600 would be considered when comparing with submissions from other teams.
 Subsequent submissions from the same team would replace their previous submission.
 As such, please check to ensure that a higher average reward can be achieved by the subsequent submission.